 For a more up-to-date gift guide, please see Scuba Doctor Holiday Gift Guide 2021 for the latest Xmas Gift Guide.

-Hannah wants one of these super bright 1500 lumen Dive Perfect Stubby LED-1000 Dive Lights if only to not feel left out because Lloyd, Cheryl and Peter each already have one.
+Hannah still wants one of these super bright 1000 lumen dive lights if only to not feel left out because Lloyd, Cheryl and Peter each already have one.
 This rugged and dependable dive torch is great as a backup light on technical dives, and as a primary dive torch on recreational dives.
+Our customers have dived with these lights to 154 metres, and easily get 3 hour burn times while cave diving using just 3 x AA batteries.

 For absolute novices that are either about to embark on qualifying, or have just qualified, as an open water diver, then the essential pieces of basic kit are a dive mask, snorkel and fins.
 Remember you can normally colour coordinate these three items, so if the recipient is keen on their appearance, you may earn extra brownie points for this.
 If you are unsure try this short test, ask them what car they drive.
 If they answer with an answer along the lines of 'a blue one' then you should aim to colour coordinate!